 Swell Vision‘s products are an expression of their mission: to promote sustainability across our globe.

-Bamboo, which is actually a grass, also reaches its full height and diameter within 1 growing season of just a few months, has a higher compression strength than wood, brick or concrete, and a tensile strength similar to steel – all at an unrivaled strength-to-weight ratio.
+Bamboo, which is actually a grass, also reaches its full height and diameter within 1 growing season of just a few months, has a higher compression strength than wood, brick or concrete, and has a tensile strength similar to steel – all at an unrivaled strength-to-weight ratio.

-Children are in general the most creative and optimistic people on earth.
+Children are, in general, the most creative and optimistic people on earth.
 Educating the next generation of green leaders and changemakers is the goal of the Green School.

 Through a holistic, natural education based on sustainability, this greenest school on earth on Bali has been helping students develop the skills necessary to solve our planet’s most urgent problems since 2008:

-Investments into Education in order to come up with eco-friendly solutions to our current environmental issues are probably the most underrated – and yet surely the ones with the greatest potential for meaningful change.
+Investments into education in order to come up with eco-friendly solutions to our current environmental issues are probably the most underrated – and yet surely the ones with the greatest potential for meaningful change.

 The New York City-based company Warby Parker was founded with the goal of alleviating vision impairment at the heart of their business model while offering affordable, high-quality glasses.